Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-Car Warranty Scams
+What to Know About Car Warranty Scams

 You’ll be instructed to press a certain key on your phone to extend your coverage.
-This will likely connect you to a live “salesperson” who tries to get your payment information to draw up a contract.
+This will likely connect you to a live “salesperson,” who tries to get your payment information to draw up a contract.

-The call isn’t really from your vehicle’s manufacturer or the dealership where you purchased it, and the “extended warranty” being offered isn’t a warranty at all.
-It’s a service contract that may cost thousands of dollars but provide only limited coverage (for example, for only part of the engine) — restrictions frequently buried in the fine print.
+The call isn’t really from your vehicle’s manufacturer or the dealership where you purchased it, and the “extended warranty” offered isn’t a warranty at all.
+It’s a service contract that may cost thousands of dollars, but provide only limited coverage (for example, for only part of the engine) — restrictions frequently buried in the fine print.

 spinner image cartoon of a woman holding a megaphone